Kloudations/Kloudations/README.md

 ***Terrible.
 For the last 4 months (since this creation of my GitHub) and further on, I've been dealing with minor harassment and false-accusations.
 I also have PTSD from two semi-similar traumas.
 All I ask is that you don't come complaining to me over anything I do or say to accidentally upset you and just tell me what I'm doing wrong.
 Be mature and civilized about it.***
 ______________________________

 Wanna know a quick summary of me?
 Well, my pronouns are She/Her preferably, but They/Them's okay.
 Close people call me Kitt and Kittkat's my special name.
 I'm a furry, and I admire Pokemon!
-My Discord's Kittspi#6109, and as a Libra I'm:
+My Discord's Zera!
+[Kittspi]#6109, and as a Libra I'm:

 - Socially awkward
 - Ambiverted (Introverted and extroverted.
 If I'm feeling comfortable, I'm usually introverted.
 Extroverted if I feel uneven with my life.